 - Free coordination/organisation of field trips to local stream, wastewater treatment plant and drain stencilling sites.

 - Free curriculum and safety management planning with teachers involved.

-A maximum of 1 class (or 30 students) per school can participate in coordinated field trips to local streams at one time.
+A maximum of 2 classes (or 60 students) per school can participate in coordinated field trips to local streams at one time.
 A maximum of 6 students per school can participate in the drain labelling exercise outside school grounds.

 We are committed to the care and safety of all who we associate with.